pdolezal/pet4bnd-maven-plugin/README.md

 The baseline is mandatory, other parts are optional.
 The baseline is the version of the package in the previous release (version 0.0.0 shall be used for yet unreleased package).
 Baseline combined with the change information results in the actual package version; if no change information is present, the version baseline is considered fixed for the tool.
 If there is any constraint, the actual version must stay below.
 This provides a safety belt against releasing a package modification under an existing version (useful for branching projects).

-What about the `$bundle-version` line?
+What about the `$bundle` line?
 It similar to a package version, but it applies to the whole bundle.
 The change information for a bundle means the minimal version change to happpen (perhaps due to manually managed versions).
-A definition must contain `$bundle-version` and it may contain some package exports, but without duplications.
+A definition must contain `$bundle` and it may contain some package exports, but without duplications.

+The `$bundle` definition is special because if concerns all packages.
+However, it is a special case of a more general construct: a *version group*.
+A version group allows to define a version for a group of packages at once, while any change of the group or any of the packages in the group affects the group's target version number.
+This feature can help when a group of packages should have the same version even if they have different change information.
+A version group definition looks similar to an export definition, just the name must start with `$` (a dollar) and it must not refer to another group like an export.

 ### Maven integration ###